-SOME GREAT THINGS ABOUT (NATURAL) HARMONICS
+SOME GREAT THINGS ABOUT THE UPPER-HALF HARMONICS:

 1: SOUND QUALITY, RESONANCE AND MARGIN OF ERROR

-Because of these two factors – great natural resonance and great positional tolerance – natural harmonics give our left hand many beautiful, comforting moments of relaxation and security.
+Because of these two factors – great natural resonance and great positional tolerance – natural harmonics give our left-hand many beautiful, comforting moments of relaxation and security.
 Natural harmonics really are like occasional piano keys distributed over the fingerboard!
-Their natural resonance even allows the right hand to relax somewhat.
+Their natural resonance allows even the right hand to relax somewhat.

 2: THE MID-STRING HARMONIC: A MAGICAL GIFT OF NATURE, THE COSMOS, PHYSICS AND PYTHAGORAS

 The most commonly used harmonic by far is the mid-string harmonic (an octave above the open string).
 Perhaps we could refer to the mid-string harmonic as the “Saint of the Fingerboard” because it often merits a level of appreciation approaching religious devotion.
-If we were to leave a little offering to the mid-string harmonic every time we used it to get us out of a tricky situation, it would soon become very wealthy indeed!
+If we were to leave a little offering to the mid-string harmonic every time we used it, it would soon become very wealthy indeed!

 2.1: AS A STEPPING-STONE TO GET TO AND FROM THE HIGH REGISTERS

-2.3: FOR ITS UNEQUALLED RESONANCE
+2.3: FOR ITS UNEQUALLED RESONANCE IN BROKEN DOUBLESTOPS

 3: NATURAL HARMONICS UP HIGH: LANDMARKS TO HELP ORIENT OUR HAND IN THE STRATOSPHERE